NIEM/IEPD-Java-Bindings/README.md

 ==================

 This is a Java project that uses Maven and JAXB to generate a jar of Java class files based on an IEPD that can be used to read and generate instances.
+This project is meant to be an **example** of how one may go about creating a JAXB-based project for using Java to manipulate a NIEM based exchange.
+While we have attempted to accommodate all sorts of NIEM-based schema idioms, it is very possible that some conventions don't translate properly to Java objects the way you intend.
+Please provide feedback to us and we will attempt to create your scenario in our test IEPD in this project and update how our JAXB bindings are generated.

 [![Build Status](https://travis-ci.org/jtmrice/IEPD-Java-Bindings.svg?branch=master)](https://travis-ci.org/jtmrice/IEPD-Java-Bindings)

 To build this project:
 `$ mvn clean install`

+### Usage
+* Update schema files with IEPD schemas here: `${basedir}/iepd-source/` ** Note that schemas go in the "./xsd" directory.
+ALL schema files from this directory will be used by this project.
+** Note that instance XML files go in the "./xml" directory.
+Each XML file found in here will be used as the basis for a round trip test later on.
+* Run the command `$ mvn clean install`
+* Your jar file for use will be placed in the ${basedir} directory, named 'java-bindings.jar'

 The IEPD is unzipped into: `java-bindings/src/main/xsd` and after building the project the jar is available here: `java-bindings/target/JAXB-Template-0.2-SNAPSHOT.jar`.
 The generated source files are put here: `target/generated-sources/jaxb` and the used in the compilation.
 For testing there is a sample instance here `java-bindings/src/test/resources/sample-exchange.xml` and after running tests a generated instance at `java-bindings/target/testInstanceRandom.xml`.

-This project is based on the Template IEPD project here: [Template IEPD](https://github.com/niem/Template-IEPD)
+This project is based on the Template IEPD project here: [Template IEPD](https://github.com/niem/Template-IEPD).
+Note that the project has been modified (potentially substantially) to include fringe error cases that exist with JAXB and NIEM, to illustrate and provide tests for this project.

 ### Note
-This is a beta release with known issues that limit its current capabilities:
+This is a **beta** release with known issues that limit its current capabilities:
-* Cannot work with GML - far too many issues than we can resolve right now.
+* Cannot work with GML
-* Cannot randomly generate references (i.e., structures:ref and structures:id) that make logical sense yet.
+* Has trouble randomly generating references (i.e., structures:ref and structures:id)
-* Cannot randomly generate with augmentation points or abstract elements, these could be added in the `xml-randomizer` module.
+* Cannot randomly generate with augmentation points or abstract elements

-### Current Features
+### Features
 1. Generates Java class files from a simple IEPD with JAXB.
 2. Uses those generated sources in compiling the whole project.
 3. Runs tests that generate an instance and read in an instance.